 top of page

-First, in November 2016: MUM’S LIST, a true story weepie romance based on St John Greene’s best-selling memoir, starring Rafe Spall and Emilia Fox.
+November 2016 saw the release of MUM’S LIST, a true story weepie romance based on St John Greene’s best-selling memoir, starring Rafe Spall and Emilia Fox, Elaine Cassidy and Sophie Simnett.
 After a theatrical run in the UK its release on DVD/VOD in March 2017 saw it reach #1 on the Amazon DVD/Blu-Ray bestsellers chart within a single day.
-“Heartfelt and utterly committed performances” (The Guardian), “Powerful and beautifully acted” (Mail on Sunday) “A huge emotional rollercoaster, carefully and painstakingly handled” (Vue Magazine), “A triumph” (HeyUGuys), “Heart-breaking and ultimately uplifting”(Mark Kermode, BBC Radio 5 Live), “A wonderful film” (TalkSport Radio) “Probably the most touching thing I have seen in a while” (BBC Radio 3), “Beautifully well-crafted, staggeringly moving, a truly great thing.”
-(Flickreel) “Deeply moving
+“Heartfelt and utterly committed performances” (The Guardian), “Powerful and beautifully acted” (Mail on Sunday) “A huge emotional rollercoaster, carefully and painstakingly handled” (Vue Magazine), “A triumph” (HeyUGuys), “Heart-breaking and ultimately uplifting”(Mark Kermode, BBC Radio 5), “A wonderful film” (TalkSport Radio) “Probably the most touching thing I have seen in a while” (BBC Radio 3), “Beautifully well-crafted, staggeringly moving, a truly great thing.”
+(Flickreel) “Deeply moving and altogether outstanding.
+One of the most memorable of 2016.”
+(The Hollywood News).
+It has screened as Official Selection at the Dinard Festival of British Film, at Shanghai, at the Heartland Film Festival in Indianapolis, USA (where it won the Audience Award), and at the Festival of British Film at D’Ajaccio in Corsica, (where it won the main festival prize, the Prize Coup de Couer: the ‘Love At First Sight’ prize.
+In the UK it has found its TV home with the BBC.
+In the US, it released in April 2019, re-titled as ACRES & ACRES.

-A year later, November 2017, saw the UK release of Niall’s Western-styled adventure story THE STOLEN: set in New Zealand’s 1860s Gold Rush, starring Alice Eve, Jack Davenport, Graham McTavish and Richard O’Brien.
+A year later, November 2017, marked the UK release of Niall’s Western-styled adventure story THE STOLEN aka THE LADY GUNFIGHTER: set in New Zealand’s 1860s Gold Rush.
+Co-written by Niall with its producer Emily Corcoran, it starred Alice Eve, Jack Davenport, Graham McTavish and Richard O’Brien.
 It was released in the US by Universal, and has just finished a successful 16-week theatrical run in New Zealand.
 “A heart-wrenching and thrilling adventure.
-Johnson has brought the characters to the screen with style” (Blazing Minds), “A hard-hitting frontier Western, engaging and refreshing (Time Out London), “A visual and audial treat” (The Upcoming), “Johnson
+Johnson has brought the characters to the screen with style” (Blazing Minds), “A hard-hitting frontier Western, engaging and refreshing (Time Out London), “A visual and audial treat” (The Upcoming), “Johnson has a strong grasp on the visuals and the characters” (Vulture Hound), “Thrilling adventure, utterly heart-rending.
+Pick of the week” (Hello Magazine).

 Born and raised in Sutton Coldfield, near Birmingham, England, Niall’s passion for movies is a result of a childhood spent producing epic remakes of the likes of PLANET OF THE APES, STAR TREK, DOCTOR WHO and BATMAN with his older brother, a friend, and a silent Kodak 8mm film camera—the most notable recurring feature of these being his mother’s laundry hanging on the washing line in the back-yard!